informalsystems/sovereign-ibc/docs/architecture/adr-002-light-client-implementation.md

 2. **genesis_state_root**

-    Rollups do not have validator sets, which means we cannot perform signature verification like we do for Tendermint headers.
+    Rollups do not have validator sets, which means we cannot perform signature verification as we do for Tendermint headers.
 This presents a challenge as we need a method to distinguish between different rollups.
 Otherwise, a valid aggregated proof from rollup (A) could be used to update the client of rollup (B).
-In the case of Tendermint clients, verifying signatures of validators is the step ensuring us that a header belongs to the correct chain, thereby preventing updates from headers of other chains.
+In the case of Tendermint clients, verifying the signatures of validators is the step ensuring us that a header belongs to the correct chain, thereby preventing updates from headers of other chains.
 Furthermore, Sovereign rollups currently lack any form of identifiers.
 While there might